collet/ps5.3-1920/code/README.md

 Once your create the project into the provided github classroom, the project is already setup with a maven pom.xml file and directories:

 - the pom.xml contains last dependencies for JUnit, Mockito, and JMH.
 It also contains an exec-plugin specific setup that enables to:
-     - run the main program with `mvn exec:java@run` (run is the id of the execution configuration)
+     - run the main program with `mvn exec:java` (run is the id of the execution configuration)
-     - run a JMH benchmark example with `mvn exec:exec@bench` (bench is the id, but we use `exec:exec` so to have a proper classpath management when forking the JVM for benchmarking
+     - run a JMH benchmark example with `mvn exec:exec@bench`. `bench` is the id of the configuration execution, but we use `exec:exec` so to have a proper classpath management when forking the JVM for benchmarking.
+You could copy this configuration and add new ids for several benchmarks to be executable separately.

 ## Roadmap of deliveries